 We live in an ever-changing world.
 This week, find time to talk with your kids about how things in their lives change.
 Have them to find random things around the house and brainstorm how those things have changed in the past and how they might change in the future.
 Challenge them to try and find something they think doesn’t change.
 Talk with them about the truth that everything on earth changes but God is consistent!

 Gather newspapers, lemon/grapefruit juice, small paint brushes or cotton swabs.
 Have your kids write out the verse with juice on the paper.
 Allow the paper to dry.
 Heat it carefully over a light bulb.
 The verse will reappear!
 Practice the verse CONSISTENTLY every day this week!
-Check out this website for more fun ways to learn the memory verse this month.
+Check out this memory verse resource for fun and creative ways to learn the memory verse this month.

 Next week we will look at the consistency of God’s Word and how it guides our actions.
 We can trust in Him and His Word, just like Daniel did, even when thrown into a den of lions.
 Everything the Bible says is absolutely true!